Alicia Keys: Early life, family and education

 From a young age, Keys struggled with self-esteem issues, hiding little by little when her differences made her vulnerable to judgment, and later uninvited sexual attention.
 Living in the rough neighborhood of Hell's Kitchen, she was, from an early age, regularly exposed to street violence, drugs, prostitution, and subjected to sexual propositions in the sex trade- and crime-riddled area.
 "I saw a variety of people growing up, and lifestyles, lows and highs.
-I think it makes you realise right away what you want and what you don't want", Keys said.
+I think it makes you realize right away what you want and what you don't want," Keys said.
 Keys recalled feeling fearful early on of the "animal instinct" she witnessed, and eventually feeling "high" due to recurrent harassment.
 Her experiences in the streets had led her to carry a homemade knife for protection.
 She became very wary, emotionally guarded, and she began wearing gender-neutral clothing and what would become her trademark cornrows.
 Keys explained that she is grateful for growing up where she did as it prepared her for the parallels in the music industry, particularly as she was a teenager starting out; she could maintain a particular focus and not derail herself.
 She credits her "tough" mother for anchoring her on a right path as opposed to many people she knew who ended up on the wrong path and in jail.
-Keys attributed her unusual maturity as a young girl to her mother, who depended on her to be responsible while she worked to provide for them and give Keys as many opportunities as possible.
+Keys attributed her unusual maturity as a young girl to her mother, who depended on her to be responsible while she worked to provide for them and gave Keys as many opportunities as possible.